miztli/jrebel-tutorial/README.md

 - Create an instance of a class, then add a new class field and reload, compare previous vs new instances!

 ### Misconceptions
+- Just uses instrumentation (API)[./instrumentation-api.README]
+Instrumentation is limited to only changing method bodies (as is (HotSwap)[./hot-swap]). jRebel agent uses it to instrument classloader and basic classes but not actually for the reloading process.

 ### How to's
 - How to reload a class